In the Community

 re:TH!NK, along with the Oshkosh Y, the Winnebago County Health Department, the Aging and Disability Resource Center, the Oshkosh Seniors Center, Winnebago County Parks & Recreation, and East Central WI Regional Planning Commission, have put together an activity guide designed especially for older adult residents.
 This "senior friendly activity guide" highlights local parks and trails that are ADA accessible, well lit, easy terrain, can be easily walked & biked (paved), has senior friendly equipment, and is low cost or free.

 Click below to download the guide.

 Toolkits are being used by teachers to integrate movement breaks and physical activity, outside of physical education and recess, into the school day.
-Piloted by teachers from Oakwood and Oaklawn in 2012, example activities are explained for each grade level and each subject.
+Piloted by Oshkosh Area School District teachers from Oakwood and Oaklawn in 2012, example activities are explained for each grade level and each subject.
 The activities that the teachers liked the best are incorporated into this year's toolkit.
-For the 2014-15 school year there are more than 200 classrooms in 6 school districts in Winnebago County using the Active Classrooms toolkit!
+During the 2014-15 school year there were more than 200 classrooms in 6 school districts in Winnebago County using the Active Classrooms toolkit!